The countdown begins for what has been dubbed the “wedding of the century.” And we can’t wait!

 - Stonehenge Private Viewing, Bath & Lacock Day Trip from London

 - Windsor Castle, Stonehenge & Bath Day Trip from London

 See the world famous Crown Jewels on display at the Tower of London.
-See the Tower’s most infamous sites, including Traitors Gate and the Execution Site – and the Imperial State Crown with its 2,868 diamonds, 273 pearls, 17 sapphires, 11 emeralds and 5 rubies, as well as the crests or seals of all the monarchs of Britain from William the Conqueror to the present Queen.
+See the Tower’s most infamous sites, including Traitors Gate and the Execution Site.
+Marvel at the Imperial State Crown with its 2,868 diamonds, 273 pearls, 17 sapphires, 11 emeralds and 5 rubies, as well as the crests or seals of all the monarchs of Britain from William the Conqueror to the present Queen.

 No trip to London would be complete without experiencing an afternoon “High Tea” and visiting a local Pub and enjoying a traditional English meal of Roast Beef and Yorkshire Pudding, washed down with a pint of Guinness.
-Indian cuisine is also especially good in London – and like the Pubs, there are more Indian restaurants in and around London than you can count.
-And contrary to popular belief, Chicken Tikka Masala is the U.K.’s national dish… NOT Fish & Chips anymore!
+Indian cuisine is also especially good in London.
+And like the Pubs, there are more Indian restaurants in and around London than you can count.
+And contrary to popular belief, Chicken Tikka Masala is the U.K.’s national dish, NOT Fish & Chips!